Everest Base Camp Trek via Phaplu

 • Accommodation:3 Star Hotel

-After one last breakfast in Lukla, you will walk across the short airstrip that has become legendary in its own right and board a small aircraft bound for Kathmandu.
+After one last breakfast in Lukla, you walk across the short airstrip that has become legendary in its own right and board a small aircraft bound for Kathmandu.
 The flight offers you clear views of the Khumbu hills, winding river valleys, and distant Himalayan ridgelines slowly giving way to greener mid-hills.
 In less than an hour, the raw wilderness of the Everest region fades into the organized chaos of the Kathmandu Valley.

-Back at your 3-star hotel in Kathmandu, you will get to enjoy hot water, smooth floors, and city comforts.
+Back at your 3-star hotel in Kathmandu, you get to enjoy hot water, smooth floors, and city comforts.
 The rest of the day is yours to enjoy at an easy pace.
 You can head straight to Thamel for souvenir hunting, or choose to sit in a relaxed cafe with a celebratory drink or a proper meal.

 • Meals:Breakfast